-Cooking fresh Brussel sprouts is easy.
-This is probably the easiest of all the brussel sprout dishes you will find!
+Cooking fresh Brussels sprouts is easy, and this is probably the easiest of all the Brussels sprout dishes you will find!

 The best roasted Brussels sprouts should be golden and crisp on the outside and still tender inside.
 They’re full of well-balanced sweet and earthy flavors.
 We prefer eating them straight off the pan.

-Mix and line up a parchment paper on a large baking tray and place the halved Brussels sprouts, face down.
+Step 8: Mix and line up parchment paper on a large baking tray and place the halved Brussels sprouts face down.

 We like using simple ways, such as adding garlic or onion powder and occasionally lightly drizzling thick balsamic vinegar on top (preferably Italian- from Modena).

 Roast the Brussels sprouts until they are golden on the flattened sides.
 If you notice that half of your sprouts look deeply golden, it is time to take the tray out and serve your crispy Brussels sprouts.

 You will lose some leaves when tossing the sprouts.
 If you place them in the oven, they will burn quickly.